-Watch the Video – Oil and Water Photography How-to Guide
+Watch on YouTube – Oil and Water Photography How-to Guide

 If you have a macro lens, and you haven’t tried oil and water photography before you are missing out.
 We have already covered other kinds of bubbles in our dish soap bubble tutorial, but we think this way is easier for beginners.
 This method of shooting bubbles is one of the first macro photography subjects that people tend to shoot around their home, simply because it’s so simple to set up!
 Here we are going to walk though what you need and how to get the best results.